 FTX stopped operating in the US due to the strict regulations around crypto prediction contracts.
 This is why FTX US was set up.

 We can assume from this that FTX have been under considerable scrutiny by both the IRS and other financial authorities in the US.
 While FTX have not confirmed that they report to the IRS - it is highly likely that they have faced the same pressures other large crypto exchanges have to share customer data to ensure tax compliance.

 The best way to remain tax compliant with the IRS is to report your crypto taxes accurately.

 Does FTX report to tax authorities?

 The IRS isn't the only tax office cracking down on crypto.
 Other tax authorities like HMRC, the ATO and the CRA to name just a few are also putting the pressure on crypto exchanges to share customer data to ensure tax compliance.

 While FTX hasn't confirmed which tax authorities it has had data requests from - as one of the largest crypto exchanges in the world, it is highly likely they report to tax offices around the world.

 If you’ve been wondering is Koinly a FTX tax calculator tool, the answer is, yes!
 Not only can Koinly import FTX transaction history, but Koinly can also calculate your FTX taxes in a format that makes sense for your country’s tax office.
-As an FTX tax calculator, Koinly is able to a bunch of impressive tasks that save you time and can even save you from paying too much taxes.
+As an FTX tax calculator, Koinly is able to do a bunch of impressive tasks that save you time and can even save you from paying too much taxes.

 - Koinly will import all your FTX trades including purchases, sales, swaps, income and more!